GMLC-TDC/HELICS/docs/developer-guide/continuous-integration.md

 - Building pre-compiled packages for releases
 - Building Docker images
 - Daily build of benchmark binaries
-- Daily build of the release artifacts using code in the develop branch
+- Daily build of the release artifacts using code in the main branch
 - Daily MSYS2 CI builds using both MinGW and MSYS makefiles
 - Daily code coverage build and test